oliviersamson/Muck-BugFixes/README.md

 - Fixed a bug where one shotting Woodmen wouldn't trigger their hostility towards you.
 - Fixed a bug where items would not visually update in hotbar after boat repair
 - Fixed a bug where the usual UI background was not applied to the Game Settings UI in the Lobby menu UI
+- Fixed a bug where taking the boat or gem map in any other way than placing it with the mouse in your inventory wouldn't trigger its event

 ## TODO: Future fixes